achiwa912/daemonlord/README.md

      5 emily      G-PRI  10   13 OK           ^* west                            ^
      6 faun       G-MAG  10    7 OK           ^  Exit from dungeon? (y/n) > y    ^

 What?
 We can only see 3x3 tiles around the party.
 Where has the map data gone?
 Actually, they are in a different dungeon map.
-Dungeon map was regenerated when the party came to the dungeon again.
-Let's walk around a little.
+Due to some magical power, dungeon maps are regenerated every time the party comes to the dungeon.
+Let's walk around a little to confirm the theory.

      daemon lord - dl - [maze] floor:?? (???/???) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^